 In certain cases in which (i) the post-modification monthly principal and interest payment, (ii) the interest rate and (iii) the term to maturity of a modified Mortgage remain the same as the corresponding pre-modification terms, we may elect not to repurchase the modified Mortgage from its related PC Pool.
 In those instances, any delinquent payments will become non-interest bearing and their payment by the borrower will be deferred until the earlier of the maturity date of the modified Mortgage or its earlier payoff through a curtailment payment or refinancing or upon transfer or sale of the mortgaged property.
 However, payments on the modified Mortgage of scheduled principal and interest, in the case of Gold PCs, or scheduled interest, in the case of ARM PCs, will continue to be made to PC Holders in accordance with Freddie Mac's guarantees.
 In the case of ARM PCs, we will also make a single payment to PC Holders at the time the Mortgage is modified to reflect any delinquent principal payments.
 (Loan level disclosures for any Modified Fixed Rate PC in which a Modified Mortgage is re-modified and is not repurchased from the Modified Fixed Rate PC will reflect any forborne balance.)
 We refer to these modified Mortgages as being subject to "Payment Deferral Solutions."
 Payment Deferral Solutions generally cover up to two months of delinquent payments.
-However, on May 13, 2020, we announced that eligible borrowers that have resolved a COVID-19 related hardship may receive Payment Deferral Solutions covering up to 12 months of delinquent payments.
-In addition, on July 15, 2020, we announced that eligible borrowers that have been impacted by an Eligible Disaster may receive Payment Deferral Solutions covering up to 12 months of delinquent payments.
+However, eligible borrowers that have resolved a COVID-19 related hardship or that have been impacted by an Eligible Disaster may receive Payment Deferral Solutions covering up to 18 months or 12 months, respectively, of delinquent payments.

-From time to time, we reevaluate our delinquent loan repurchase practices and alter them if circumstances warrant.
+From time to time, we reevaluate our delinquent Mortgage repurchase practices and alter them if circumstances warrant.